orgSailingVLM/vlmbook/_sources/chapters/description/theory.md

 ## The Kutta Condition

 The Kutta Condition states that at a small angle of attack the flow leaves the sharp trailing edge of an airfoil smoothly and the velocity is finite there {cite}`katz`.
-Because of this the normal component of velocity, from both sides of the airfoil, must vanish.
+Because of this, the normal component of the velocity on both sides of the airfoil must disappear.
-Flow pattern with circulation consistent with the Kutta condition is shown on figure {numref}`{number} <kutta>`.
+The flow pattern with circulation consistent with the Kutta Condition is shown in Figure {numref}`{number} <kutta>`.

 ```{figure} ../../figures/kutta1.png
 ---